 Fund conservation initiatives on private land

-Compare the candidates running in your local area
+See the electorate candidates running in your local area

 Each part of the country is represented in Parliament by an electorate MP.
 We've asked every candidate about their priorities for your community and why they deserve your vote.